Chad Gadya

 Chad Gadya in Ladino/Judeo-Spanish from Turkey, performed by Chloe Pourmorady and Asher Shasho Levy

-Examples from Judeo-Italian, Judeo-Piedmontese, and Judeo-Provencal courtesy of George Jochnowitz.
+Examples from Judeo-Italian, Judeo-Piedmontese, and Judeo-Provencal, courtesy of George Jochnowitz.

 Chad Gadya from Rome